LockerProject/Locker/README.md

     node lockerd.js

-Then I go to to the dashboard (and am amazed by the design!):
+Then I go to to the dashboard:

     http://localhost:8042/